rahealy/rpi3fxproc/bootloader/README.md

 **Replace kernel with receiver (rx):**

- * Copy kernel8.img from build directory to "/boot/kernel8.img" on the SD card.
+ * Copy kernel8.img from "bootloader/rx" directory to "/boot/kernel8.img" on the SD card.

 **Boot Raspbian Linux Instead**